luisgs7/pip-packages/README.md

-# Pip package install action
+# Pip package install action and python project dependencies

 A github action that makes it possible to install pip, and install the dependencies described in the requirements.txt file